modern-slavery-act

 INTRODUCTION

-Our purpose: ‘an invitation to the never before’ and vision: ‘to be at the forefront of people-centred transformations that shape society’, form the cornerstone of our value creation model, underpinned by our commitment to respect human rights and protect the interests of our employees and value chain.
-Dentsu operates according to established principles of good governance and is committed to conducting business with integrity and to the highest ethical standards.
-As such, dentsu has zero tolerance of modern slavery and human trafficking in any form and is committed to doing all it can to ensure no form of slavery or human trafficking exists within its value chain.
+At dentsu we believe we must be a force for good.
+Our purpose: 'an invitation to the never before' and vision: 'to be at the forefront of people-centred transformations that shape society', form the cornerstone of our value creation model, underpinned by our commitment to respect human rights and protect the interests of our employees and value chain.

 ORGANISATION STRUCTURE

-Our business Dentsu International Limited (“dentsu”) is a subsidiary of Dentsu Group Inc and is the London based holding company for the dentsu business which specialises in providing media, customer experience management and creative services.
-This business includes Dentsu UK Limited, Merkle Marketing Limited, and their associated UK based subsidiaries and brands (together known as “dentsu UK”).
+This business includes Dentsu UK Limited, Merkle Marketing Limited and their associated UK based subsidiaries and brands (together known as "dentsu UK").
 Dentsu UK is headquartered in London, with local offices in Manchester, Leeds, Edinburgh, Belfast, Newcastle and Stafford.
-Supply chain As a media, digital and creative services provider, dentsu suppliers include but are not limited to:

 Dentsu's Global Procurement Director oversees the Procurement Operations Team, responsible for supplier risk management and sustainable procurement.
 The Head of Human Rights meets monthly with the Group Procurement Working Group.